UK newspapers torn over Boris Johnson as prime minister | DW | 24.07.2019

 Read more: UK is 'making a mess' of Brexit, Scotland's Nicola Sturgeon tells DW

-While the English edition basked in Johnson's moment of glory — "Bojo is our new PM! - its Scottish version warned of "Blundering Bojo" and "No Deal Chaos."
+While the English edition basked in Johnson's moment of glory — "Bojo is our new PM!" — its Scottish version adopted a Disney "Toy Story" theme to warn of "Blundering Bojo" and "No Deal Chaos."

 While the UK as a whole voted narrowly in favor of leaving the EU, Scotland voted by a considerable margin to stay in the bloc.